-In order to consider whether a child or young person needs additional support, it will be necessary to combine the views with that of their parents or carers and trusted professionals they have known - consider whether any changes to their behaviour are causing concern or not.
+The recent COVID-19 experience might have been anxiety-provoking and traumatic for some students.
+Some students will adapt to the new situation with resilience and modify their experiences in response to this.
+It is important not to rush the process of adjusting to the new situation.
+In order to consider whether a child or young person needs additional support, it will be necessary to combine the views with that of their parents or carers and trusted professionals they have known in order to consider whether any changes to their behaviour are causing concern or not.
 If the perspective of those involved is that difficulties are persistent and having an impact on their capacity to live well (emotionally, socially, physically and/or in relation to learning) then it may be appropriate to consider involving a psychologist.